-As of March 31, 2023, the Company had 8,250,000 Pre-Funded Warrants outstanding with a weighted average exercise price of \$0.0001 per share and an average contractual life of 5 years.
-As of March 31, 2023, the Company had 30,000,000 Common Warrants outstanding with a weighted average exercise price of \$1.00 per share and an average contractual life of 5 years.
+As of September 30, 2023, the Company had 4,000,000 Pre-Funded Warrants from the June 2022 offering outstanding with a weighted average exercise price of \$0.0001 per share and an average contractual life of 5 years.

 The Common Warrants were accounted for as liabilities under ASC 815-40, as these warrants provide for a settlement provision that does not meet the requirements of the indexation guidance under ASC 815-40.
 These warrant liabilities are measured at fair value at inception and on a recurring basis, with changes in fair value presented within the statement of operations.
-The Pre-Funded Warrants were initially recorded at fair value as a liability as the Company could be required to settle the Pre-Funded Warrants in cash in the event of an acquisition of the Company under certain circumstances.
-In December 2022, the Company amended the Pre-Funded Warrants to remove the potential requirement that they could be settled in cash under certain circumstances.
-At December 31, 2022, the Pre-funded Warrants are recorded as equity, using their fair value as of the amendment date.